lucaspons9/financial-knowledge-graphs/README.md

 ### Stanford OpenIE Ground Truth Extraction

+The system now stores ground truth data from Stanford OpenIE in versioned directories:

 ```bash
 python -m src.main openie
 ```

 This will:

-1. Load sample news data from the configured data path
+1. Load sample data from the configured data path
-2. Extract triples from each news article using Stanford OpenIE
+2. Extract triples using Stanford OpenIE
-3. Save the extracted triples to JSON files in the configured output directory
-4. Generate visualization graphs if enabled
+3. Store results in a versioned directory structure:
+   - Base directory: `data/ground_truth/`
+   - Run directories: `openie_test_1`, `openie_test_2`, etc.
+   - Each run contains:
+     - Extracted triples for each sentence in JSON format
+     - A summary.json file with metadata about the run

+You can configure the test name and other extraction parameters in `configs/config_stanford_openie.yaml`.

 ### Running Triplet Extraction Tests